ethereum/execution-spec-tests/README.md

 This guide installs stable versions of the required external `evm` and `solc` executables and will only enable generation of test fixtures for features deployed to mainnet.
 In order to generate fixtures for features under active development, you can follow the steps below and then follow the [additional steps in the online doc](https://ethereum.github.io/execution-spec-tests/getting_started/executing_tests_dev_fork/).

-1. Ensure go-ethereum's `evm` tool and `solc` are in your path.
+1. Ensure go-ethereum's `evm` tool and `solc` ([0.8.20](https://github.com/ethereum/solidity/releases/tag/v0.8.20) or [0.8.21](https://github.com/ethereum/solidity/releases/tag/v0.8.21)) are in your path.
 Either build the required versions, or alternatively:

     ```console
     sudo add-apt-repository -y ppa:ethereum/ethereum